sameerhans21/Az-synapse/README.md

 ### 5) Build a data pipeline in Azure Synapse Analytics
  <u><i>implement a run an Azure Synapse Analytics pipeline that transfers and transforms data</i></u>

+Pipelines in Azure Synapse Analytics encapsulate a sequence of activities that perform data movement and processing tasks.
+You can use a pipeline to define data transfer and transformation activities, and orchestrate these activities through control flow activities that manage branching, looping, and other typical processing logic.